-My assumption regarding “bearer” shares in offshore companies is that they’re sold to people who are up to no good (probably trying to cheat on their taxes), and I’m not the only one who feels that way [click here].
-From an asset protection standpoint, the main advantage of bearer shares is the supposed ability to quickly and anonymously transfer ownership of your shares.
-That may be well and good while you’re alive, but if you drop dead, figuring out who owns your shares won’t be easy, as the litigants in this case found out.
+From an asset protection standpoint, the main advantage of bearer shares is the supposed ability to quickly and anonymously transfer ownership of your shares (just pick it up and walk away).
+That may be well and good while you’re alive, but if you drop dead, figuring out who owns your shares won’t be easy, as the litigants in the Griem case found out.

 At the probate court level the judge bought the argument that when it comes to bearer shares in a BVI company, possession = ownership, period, end of story.
 Which is a fair assumption, and what I would have guessed before reading the linked-to opinion.
 Not so, says the 3d DCA, in an opinion that’s a road map for anyone who ever has to deal with this issue in the future.
 The two big take-away points from this case are:

 Florida law does NOT control the ownership issue:

 The appellee relies on section 673.2011(1), Florida Statutes (2005), which states, “[I]f an instrument is payable to bearer, it may be negotiated by transfer of possession alone.” . . .
 This reliance, however, is misplaced.
 Under the UCC, “instruments” are unconditional promises or orders to pay a fixed amount of money and are addressed in Article 3 (chapter 673 of the Florida Statutes), as distinguished from “securities,” addressed in Article 8 (chapter 678 of the Florida Statutes).
 The shares in Conti-Tech are securities.
 Under section [678.1101], the local law of the issuer’s jurisdiction, BVI, governs claims regarding transfer of the Conti-Tech shares.

 Determining ownership of bearer shares is a fact-intensive exercise: